RaphaLelis/RaphaLelis/README.md

-### Oi! eu sou o Raphael Lelis, Analista de Sistemas e um mero fã da tecnologia!👋
+### Hey!
+I'm Raphael Lelis, Systems Analyst and a mere fan of technology!👋

 - 🔭 I’m currently working on chatbot in Take blip
 - 🌱 I’m currently learning react